At a Glance

 - Help manage client expectations and meet deadlines throughout the accounts and advisory process.

-As you develop experience and confidence, you will start to take more ownership of client work, communicate more directly with clients, and begin mentoring newer team members.
-You\\\βll contribute to planning discussions and handle more complex technical areas.
+As you gain experience and confidence you will take more ownership of client work, mentor newer team members, and handle more complex technical areas.

-As you approach the completion of your AAT apprenticeship and have gained two years of solid experience in accounts work, you will be considered for progression onto the Association of Chartered Accountants (ACA) qualification pathway within our audit team.
-This next stage involves a further two years of study and practical experience, ultimately leading to qualification as a Chartered Accountant with the Institute of Chartered Accountants in England and Wales (ICAEW).
+On completion of your AAT apprenticeship you will be considered for progression onto the ACA qualification pathway within our audit team, involving an additional two years of study and practical experience to qualify as a Chartered Accountant (ICAEW).

-- You will complete 10 AAT exams across key areas such as bookkeeping, financial statements and tax.
+- 10 AAT exams across key areas such as bookkeeping, financial statements and tax.

-- You will gain relevant work experience, supported by on-the-job learning and guidance from your manager.
+- On‑the‑job learning and guidance from your manager.

-- You will follow a planned schedule of work and study, with regular revision and training sessions leading up to key exams during the year.
+- A planned schedule of work and study with regular revision and training sessions leading up to key exams.

 - In‑person tuition with our trusted training provider during set study blocks.